virtualagc/virtualagc/XCOM-I/README.md

     * `BIT(1)` through `BIT(32)`:  Unsigned 32-bit value.
     * `BIT(33)` through `BIT(2048)`:  32-bit "descriptor", supposedly the same as `CHARACTER`.
 Note that this contradicts statements in McKeeman that the maximum number of bits in the string is 2048.
 Moreover, unlike `CHARACTER`, a 0-length bit-string makes no sense.
 Therefore, my best guess is that in this case the length field of the descriptor is actually the bit-string's length *minus 1*.
     * In the actual XPL/I source code for `HAL/S-FC`, I find no bit-strings of length greater than 32.
 I have no motivation to implement them.
-  * `BASED`: This is a *pointer* to what might be thought of as an array of structures.
-I use 32 bits for what I assume must be a 24-bit pointer.
-Note that the pointer can be changed at runtime to initialize or change the association of the variable name to the data.
+  * `BASED`: In McKeeman, this was a 24-bit (embedded within 32 bits) of *pointer* to what might be thought of as an array of structures.
+The pointer could be &mdash; had to be &mdash; changed at runtime to initialize or change the association of a particular section of memory (such as a buffer) to the `BASED` variable.
+All accesses to the variable were thus indirect, via the pointer.
+The approach in XCOM-I is similar, in that this is still a 32-bit value, but is implemented in a somewhat more-complex manner as described in the extended discussion that follows.

-**Note:** A variable declared as an `ARRAY` also uses the same indirect reference as `BASED`.
-However, the pointer associated with a `BASED` can be assigned or otherwise changed at runtime, whereas the pointer associated with an `ARRAY` is fixed at compile-time.
+> **Note:** For the original Intermetrics XPL/I compiler, a variable declared as an `ARRAY` (versus `DECLARE`) also used the same indirect references as `BASED`, with the difference that the pointer associated with a `BASED` could be  &mdash; *had* to be &mdash; assigned at runtime, whereas the pointer associated with an `ARRAY` was fixed at compile-time.
+The reason for this, I infer from IR-182-1, was technical:  The amount of memory set aside for declarations via `DECLARE` was limited compared to the amount of space needed for the large arrays, therefore these were allocated in a different section of memory and mere pointers were stored in the tables used for `DECLARE`.
+Since XCOM-I is not structured internally the same way Intermetrics's XCOM, there's no point in this distinction, so `ARRAY`s are simply treated like `DECLARE`s.
+If necessary, I can revisit this later.

 Similarly, mathematical operations such as addition, subtraction, multiplication, and so on, do not use built-in operators of the C or Python target language, but instead rely on custom functions that accept IBM System/360 operands and output IBM System/360 values.

+# SPACELIB Hell

+HAL/S-FC source code uses a couple of entities defined in the file HALINCL/SPACELIB.xpl.

+The SPACELIB library is quite problematic.
+For one thing, in distinction to all other XPL source-code files, I don't see how any of its contents become available to the remainder of HAL/S-FC, as it's not included or merged by any of the other files.
+Moreover, SPACELIB itself uses entities which don't seem to be defined in any way.
+Then too, whatever SPACELIB is doing is so obtuse in terms of functionality and syntactical features that are used nowhere else, I despair of making it actually work in any meaningful way.

+With that said, I believe that SPACELIB's purpose is managing dynamic memory elements such a CHARACTER data and BASED RECORD DYNAMIC, which insofar as they were conceived in Intermetrics XCOM required runtime allocation of new memory, and reallocation and/or garbage collection of old memory.
+If true, that functionality is either obsolete or else has a SPACELIB implementation that irrelevant to XCOM-I.

+*Therefore*, SPACELIB should not be included among the files compiled along with HAL/S-FC, and those few items from it that are used directly have been added to the list of XPL/I built-in functions, where they are implemented very differently that as in SPACELIB.
+Instead, the built-in `COMPACTIFY` provided by XCOM-I's runtime library should be used instead.

 # The Problem of Inline Basic Assembly Language (BAL) Code

 Basic Assembly Language is the assembly language of the IBM System/360 mainframe computer.
 The XPL/I source code for the HAL/S-FC program is strewn with inline BAL code which has been inserted into the stream of XPL/I statements.
 Sometimes this insertion is to perform computational tasks not achievable directly by the XPL/I language, sometimes to speed up operations which could otherwise be performed more slowly in XPL/I, and sometimes for reasons I have not yet discerned.
 This inclusion of BAL obviously is a severe problem unlikely to be accomplished *unaided* by `XCOM-I.py`, execution of those BAL instructions is unlikely to be possible.

 The method of inclusion is calls to a built-in procedure called `INLINE`.
 Each call to `INLINE` inserts a single BAL instruction, in its assembled (i.e., numerical) machine-language form rather than in symbolic (assembly-language) form, though fortunately most or all `CALL INLINE`'s are also accompanied by the assembly-language instruction in the form of a program comment.

+> **Aside**: In XCOM-I, `CALL INLINE(string)` has a second use, not available in the original compilers, but consistent with (and inspired by) Daniel Weaver's XPL-to-C translator.
+In this case, the `string` is treated as if it were valid C code and is inserted into the C output as-is.
+Its primary use, as I envisage it, is to be able to persistently embed calls to C-language diagnostic functions while debugging XCOM-I itself.
+An example would be `CALL INLINE('printMemoryMap("Memory Map:");')`.
+(FYI:  `printMemoryMap` is a diagnostic function from XCOM-I's runtime library that accesses an array called `memoryMap`, which in turn lists all variables declared in the XPL/I program by name, address, datatype, and array size; this information isn't needed by the compiled XPL program or by the runtime library, but could obviously be useful for debugging purposes, if the alternative would be just viewing raw memory.)
+I suppose that other (perhaps ill-advised) uses for this functionality could be found if one were sufficiently ambitious.

 Working around this BAL problem has two aspects.
 First, how to determine what the BAL code is *trying* to accomplish, and ascertaining how to accomplish that thing in some other manner?
 Second, how to implement such an alternate method without having to alter the XPL/I source-code files?